-This course focuses on the development and management of electronic marketing strategies, through interactive media and online channel networks.
-Emphasis will be placed on three distinct general classes of electronic commerce applications: inter-organizational, intra-organizational, and customer-to-consumer.
-Prerequisite: MK3011.
+This course focuses on the development and management of electronic marketing strategies through interactive media and on-line channel networks.
+Emphasis will be placed on three distinct classes of electronic commerce applications: business-to-consumer, business-to-business. and intra-organizational.
+Prerequisite: MK1001 or HM3050.
+(PT)